Xandon/FileMaker-Portal-Sort-Headers-Multifile/README.md

 # To Install
 To implement these headers into a solution you will need these items in the below order:

-1. Import Custom functions:
+1. Import Custom functions to the interface file:
-	"#"
-	"#Get"
+	#
+	#Get

+2. Copy the global fields into a common preferences table of the data file: gSortDirection gSortFieldName

-2. Copy these two fields in to each table that is the related table for the portal you will be sorting ( be sure to set the portal to sort by them ): sorter_asc sorter_desc
+3. Copy these two fields in to each data table that is the related table for the portal you will be sorting ( be sure to set the portal to sort by them ): sorter_asc sorter_desc

-3. Copy/Import Script:
+4. Copy/Import Script:
 	Set Globals Sort Field

-4. Copy the 12 Button Bars into your solution
+5. Copy the 12 Button Bars into your soultion

-5. Copy the Global File Settings text objects (in layout mode it is to the right) onto the layout you will be placing the button bars onto.
+6. Copy the Global File Settings text objects (in layout mode it is to the right) onto the layout you will be placing the button bars onto.

-6. Set the GLOBAL FILE SETTINGS text (in layout mode it is to the right) with the desired values:
+7. Set the GLOBAL FILE SETTINGS text (in layout mode it is to the right) with the desired values:
 	$$FIELD.NAME
 	$$FIELD.TOSORT
 	$$PORTALS.NAME

+** Optional: you could also set these in a script instead of referencing them from the object

 # Credits